Yinnerston/workflow86-technical-test/README.md

     - E.G. A: B*, C, D, B*
     - The first B* is imported and the rest
 - ModuleID(s) can be any string and are unique

+# Errors in the technical challenge
+- Example #2 had two errors
+    - Data:
+        - Module A: B, C, D
+        - Module C: E, F, G, E
+        - Module G: H, I
+        - Module I: D
+    - It was written as getModuleDependencies(A) ==> {B,E,F,H,D,I,G,D}
+    - D should not have been duplicated
+    - Missing C in the output
+    - THe correct output is {B,E,F,H,I,G,C,D}